Particular/docs.particular.net/nservicebus/hosting/extensions-hosting.md

 ## Configuration

-An NServiceBus endpoint can be hosted within the generic host with the `AddNServiceBus` extension method:
+An NServiceBus endpoint can be hosted within the generic host with the `UseNServiceBus` extension method:

 snippet: extensions-host-configuration